Manage user settings

 ## API keys

-The **API Keys** section allows you to manage your personal API keys for authenticating with W\&B services.
+The **API Keys** section lets you manage your personal API keys for authenticating with W\&B services.
+From this section, you can review existing keys, create new ones, and revoke keys you no longer need.

 ### View your API keys